awsdocs/amazon-route53-docs/doc_source/troubleshooting-domain-transfer-failed.md

 ## "Parameters in request are not valid" error when trying to transfer a \.es domain to Amazon Route 53<a name="troubleshooting-domain-transfer-failed-parameters-in-request-are-not-valid"></a>

 Amazon Route 53 returns a "Parameters in request are not valid" error when you try to transfer a \.es domain to Route 53 and the contact type of the registrant contact is **Company**\.
 To complete the transfer, change the contact type of the registrant to **Person**, and re\-submit\.

+## Is the internationalized domain name you're transferring to Amazon Route 53 listed in punycode?<a name="troubleshooting-domain-transfer-failed-internationalized-domain-names"></a>

+When you register a new domain name or create hosted zones and records, you can specify letters other than a\-z \(for example, the ç in French\), characters in other alphabets \(for example, Cyrillic or Arabic\), and characters in Chinese, Japanese, or Korean\.
+Amazon Route 53 stores these internationalized domain names \(IDNs\) in Punycode, which represents Unicode characters as ASCII strings\.

+If you get an error while transferring an IDNs to Route 53, use punycode to represent it and try again\.
+For more information, see [Formatting internationalized domain names](DomainNameFormat.md#domain-name-format-idns)\.